-Proposed Order of Conditions: helical anchors should be installed by hand, erosion control, mandated installation and removal dates, specify storage of stairs.
+Proposed Order of Conditions: helical anchors should be installed by hand, erosion controls, mandated installation and removal dates, specify storage of stairs, dechlorinated pool water be drained across front lawn toward the street.

-6. Continued Notice of Intent 430 Nahant Road- Request to replace existing seawater intake system and construct a new pumphouse within Land Under Ocean, Land Containing Shellfish, Land Subject to Coastal Storm Flowage and buffer zone (3,200 sq ft of impact to the buffer zone, 800 sq ft of land under the ocean and a utility corridor proposed).
-Dwight Dunn Epsilon Associates and Rick Galat of Tag Engineering presenting for Northeastern University.
+6. Continued Notice of Intent, 430 Nahant Road (047-0598)

+Request to replace existing seawater intake system and construct a new pumphouse within Land Under Ocean, Land Containing Shellfish, Land Subject to Coastal Storm Flowage and buffer zone

+Dwight Dunk, Epsilon Associates, and Rick Galat of Tag Engineering presenting for Northeastern University.
 Based on a site visit at the end of July, Epsilon provided a written response: (1) approx. 455 sq ft increase in the size of the existing pump house, (2) utility corridor will be straight ("follows the remnant paved drive"), and (3) NEU will re-plant the utility corridor with native plants.
 Chair also requested discussion about the "parameters of vegetation removal."
 NEU reports that Arborist Tom Brady came out to see the Cottonwood under stress and made recommendations that NEU would be "willing to pursue" including: fertilizing the tree, and maintenance of the new storm water from being discharged into the depression at the base of the tree.
 Mark Patek asked if there would be additional irrigation with fresh water?
 NEU just reiterated that they would follow the Arborist's recommendations.